camillechj/peas-andlove/Jenny's Lab Notebook.md

 * 17 out of 20 USPT-WM-12 have germinated
 * 14 out of 20 of Eldorado have germinated
 * 6 out of 20 of Bellagio have germinated

+_Date: January 15, 2020_

+**Observations:**
+* 20 out of 20 USPT-WM-1 have germinated
+* 17 out of 20 USPT-WM-12 have germinated
+* 18 out of 20 of Eldorado have germinated
+* 16 out of 20 of Bellagio have germinated